hyyan/jaguar-docs/usage/Gradients.rst

 =========

-Let's face it , gradient is a necessary feature in any graphic library , it importants to generate styles and some kind of advanced image effects like Reflection for example. for that Jaguar provides a simple gradient generator which supports four kind of gradients which are :
+Let's face it , gradient is a necessary feature in any graphic library , it is important to generate styles and some kind of advanced image effects like Reflection for example. for that Jaguar provides a simple gradient generator which supports four kind of gradients which are :